Ensemble Montréal

 The party held power from 2013 until 2017 during the administration of Denis Coderre, at the time known as Équipe Denis Coderre pour Montréal.
 Following Coderre's defeat to Projet Montréal's Valérie Plante in the 2017 election, Coderre left municipal politics, and the candidates that had been elected under the party's banner changed its name to Ensemble Montréal.
+He returned in the 2021 election but resigned following his mayoral defeat.
+Led by former MP Soraya Martinez Ferrada, who was elected leader by acclamation on February 28, 2025, the party returned to power in 2025.

-The party has been a broad coalition of politicians who came from a variety of different parties prior to Ensemble's creation, but it is generally considered to sit to the right of Projet Montréal on most issues.
-The party draws most of its support from wealthier and less-urbanized sectors of the city.
-As of 2019, Ensemble's caucus comes entirely from outer boroughs, after Cathy Wong, representing the Ville-Marie district of Peter-McGill, left the party.
+The party has been a broad coalition of politicians who came from a variety of different parties prior to Ensemble's creation; however, it is generally considered to sit to the right of Projet Montréal on most issues.
+The party draws most of its support from wealthier parts of the city.

 2013 elections

 The party was created in 2013 under the name Équipe Denis Coderre pour Montréal to support the candidacy of Denis Coderre for Mayor of Montréal during the November 3, 2013 municipal elections.
 In 2012, Denis Coderre announced his candidacy for mayor of Montreal.
 Beginning in June 2013, seventeen sitting members of Montreal City Council, as well as several borough councillors, switched their party affiliation to Coderre's team.
 Most were sitting as independent councillors following the dissolution of the Union Montréal party in the wake of Gérald Tremblay's resignation as mayor in 2012, although Coderre attracted support from former Vision Montréal and Projet Montréal councillors as well.

 The party also announced a number of non-incumbent candidates in other races, including former Radio-Canada journalist Philippe Schnobb.
 However, the party also faced some criticism for the fact that of the 19 candidates announced by the party as of early August, fifteen were incumbents and only four were new candidates, resulting in media speculation that Coderre could potentially fall short of his early promise to put forward a slate of candidates that was at least 50 per cent new.